kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/14_PLD-Bridge-Hub/PLD_OVERVIEW.md

 ---

-## 🔁 A ↔ B Cross-Thread Navigation

-### From A to B (Notion → Technical Curiosity)
-- “This template is auto-generated → Try the Bot”

-### From B to A (PLD Code → UI Realization)
-- “This Pause classification is implemented in Notion → See the Kit”
+## 🔎 About the Papers

+### 🧪 Theoretical Background
+The PLD framework formalizes user/system state transitions using tools from:
+- Dynamical systems (phase manifolds, stability theorems)
+- Algebraic structures (loop generators, repair operators)
+- Topological constructs (winding numbers, loop separation)
+- Metric geometry (phase distances, geodesics, fractals)

+All models aim to **generate, classify, or visualize Pause/Drift/Loop structures** in a reusable form.

+### 🌍 Multilingual Structure
+While the core mathematical texts are in English, applications and guides are actively translated or localized into Japanese and other languages.
+See Notion UI packs for language-specific flows.

 ---

-## 🚀 Planned Enhancements
+## 🚀 Roadmap Highlights

-### 🔧 Notion Integration
+### 🧷 Notion Integration
-- Add Pause prediction linkage to Notion UI Pack
+- Add seamless links from generated PLD structures to Notion blocks

-### 🧪 Bot Hosting
-- Host PLD Bot on HF Spaces for broader trials
+### 🔄 Loop Visualizations
+- Embed Mermaid.js-based diagrams of loop transitions and phase drift

-### 📰 Medium Outreach
+### ✍️ Outreach Articles
-- Medium articles mapping Loop structures to UX patterns
+- Publish Medium series linking PLD models to design and cognition practice

 ---